ansys/pyhps/doc/source/user_guide/index.rst

 Modify and create users
 -----------------------

-Administrative users with the Keycloak "manage-users" role can create users as well as modify or delete existing users:
+Administrative users with the Keycloak "manage-users" role can create users as well as modify or delete users:

 .. code-block:: python